GeneralTownes/Historical_MP_Series_Vic2/_Rulesets/2_SessionRules.md

 		i) If neutral is chosen, the enemies of the CB-enforcing side cannot have troops in this land. ii) A DMZ has no neutral access restrictions.
 	M) Declaring a war with a low cost CB to preemptively block a larger CB aimed at you (must be building or built) is prohibited.
-	N) Cannot surrender away land occupied by a different enemy (this INCLUDES transfer CBs).
+	N) Cannot surrender away land occupied by a different enemy (or if surrendered).
 		i) This INCLUDES transfer CBs.
 		ii) Players separately fighting ai must adhere to this on the defender's behalf when peacing the ai.
 	O) The victorious side must offer the peace within 1 year of the surrender being announced (if permitted to add war goals).